-The following is an excerpted chapter from my new book, Considerations.
-The book is made up of over 50 concise essays of this flavor on various topics.
+The following is an excerpted chapter from my book, Considerations.

 We all serve as ambassadors for something, and in most cases we don’t even realize it.

 “Why do you use that brand of computer?” someone might ask.
 Or, “What’s your city like?”

 Whether you want the responsibility or not, you’re an ambassador for everything you do, have done, and believe.
 This may not be your perception of yourself and your relationship to these things, but to someone who is not you, the specifics matter very little.
 As someone who knows more than they do about a particular topic, belief, place, or whatever else, you’re the go-to person for expert information.

 Remember that you needn’t share anything with people who ask about your choices or history or anything else.
 You aren’t a missionary, and if you opt out of proselytizing for whatever reason, you’re still in the right.
 If you carry a set of moral beliefs and don’t share them with others, you’re not doing an injustice to those moral beliefs.
 If you use a certain brand of phone and fail to tell those who use a different brand about why they’ve chosen an inferior path, you’re not failing to live up to the standards of your chosen brand.

 But if you do choose to share, be careful how you approach it.
 To be an ambassador is to be a representative for this thing you’re championing, and that means your lifestyle, your actions, the words you use to describe it, all impact how everyone else sees this faith, product, or idea.
 If it’s a religion you’re sharing, you become an example of what people who follow this religion are like.
 If it’s a brand of clothing you wear, you are now the type of person who wears that type of clothing — at least to the people who see you wearing it.